memfault/interrupt/_drafts/test-automation-renode.md

 ```

 To run Robot Framework alongside Renode, we'll also need to clone the Renode
-repository and all of its submodules, as well as install all of the Python
+repository and all of its submodules, as well as install all of the required Python
 dependencies.

 ```